saharsamr/LDAdam/README.md

 ### Pre-training Llama Model on the C4 dataset

-To conduct our experiments on Llama pre-training on the C4 dataset, we follow the training procedure provided in the [ReLora project](https://github.com/Guitaricet/relora) and adapted for the [GaLore project](https://github.com/jiaweizzhao/GaLore).
+To conduct our experiments on Llama pre-training on the C4 dataset, we follow the training procedure provided by the [ReLora project](https://github.com/Guitaricet/relora) and adapted for the [GaLore project](https://github.com/jiaweizzhao/GaLore).
 The additional dependencies required can be found in the file [c4_requirements.txt](./experiments/c4_pretraining/c4_requirements.txt).
 To install them, please run:

 ```shell
 pip3 install -r experiments/c4_pretraining/c4_requirements.txt